-ATTENDANCE - Attendance is required for a minimum of a half day of school in order to participate in that day's practice or contest.
+Attendance - Attendance is required for a minimum of 1/2 day of school in order to participate in that day's practice or contest.

-ASSOCIATIONS - The high school is a Class 1A School and competes in Region 22.
+Associations - The high school is a Class 2A School and competes in Region 16.
 We are a member of the Utah High School Activities Association (UHSAA) and the Utah Schools Sports Association (USAA).
 Therefore, we are responsible for compliance with by-laws and directives set by the UHSAA and the USSA.
 The middle school program is affiliated with the Utah Charter and Small Schools Athletic League (UCSSAL) and operates in compliance with its by-laws and directives.

-EQUIPMENT AND UNIFORMS - ICS will provide equipment and uniforms which remain the property of the school.
+Equipment and Uniforms - ICS will provide equipment and uniforms which remain the property of the school.
 Any misuse, abuse or loss of the same will result in a fee being assessed to cover the loss or damage.
 Each participant is expected to care for his or her own uniform.
 Students may also be required to purchase practice and team apparel, which is sport specific.
 Uniforms not returned at season's end may result in report cards being held.